elnebuloso/reel/README.md

 Redo can be completely configured via environment variables.

-To easily configure the environment variables during local development with REDO, simply place a build.env file in the root directory of the respective project and configure redo with the variables defined there.
+To easily configure the environment variables during local development with REDO, simply place a .redo.env file in the root directory of the respective project and configure redo with the variables defined there.

 #### Environment Variables